hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

    where ``project_name`` refers to the project credit assigned to your training.

 #.
 If you are not using Open OnDemand, make sure that the software to connect to the cluster
-   (Putty, MobaXterm, Xming, FileZilla) is available in the PC class that will be used during the course.
+   (Putty, MobaXterm, Xming, FileZilla) is available in the PC class and/or on students laptops.
    For KU Leuven courses, please follow the procedure at https://icts.kuleuven.be/sc/pcklas/ictspcklassen (1 month before the beginning of the course).